IshmaelDojaquez/IshmaelDojaquez/README.md

-### Hi there 👋
+### Hi there 👋 My name is Ishmael Dojaquez... but everybody calls me Dojo 🤷🏻‍♂️
 <!--
 **IshmaelDojaquez/IshmaelDojaquez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on an assortment of coding projects; experimenting & diving headfirst into the world of coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+    -C#
+    -SQL
+    -Azure
+    -C++
+- 🎓 Studying for Bachelors of Science Technical Management @ Embry-Riddle Aeronatuical University
-- 📫 How to reach me: ...
+- 📫 Email: ishmael.dojaquez@outlook.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I am an adament weightlifter, fighter, and traveler
--->